 You deploy a blocking function the same way as you deploy any function. (see the Cloud Functions Getting started page for details).
 In summary:

-For example, to get started, you can add the following no-op functions to index.js:
+For example, to get started, you can add a no-op function like the following to your source:

 Node.js